 - Most children have a lot of emotions pinned up from the spanking, and they now feel safer to release them.
 It is not uncommon to experience crying and fits for a bit.
 Don’t mistake this as “a child who doesn’t get spanked goes nuts”.
 Give empathy and patience.

-- You may fall off of the wagon and spank.
+- You may fall off the wagon and spank.
 It took Chris and me 3 months to stop spanking.
-You can track your progress on a calendar.
+I found it beneficial to track progress on a calendar.
 Give yourself a check for each day you don’t spank.
-Try to go further each time.
-If you fall off the wagon, do not give up.
-Tomorrow is a new day.
+If you spank, write the reason on your calendar.
+Make a plan and start again.
+Every time you will go further.
+Do not give up.
 A year from now, you won’t believe you were ever a spanker.

 Call to Action

 Nowhere in this article did I say it was going to be easy to quit spanking which is another proof that spanking is not about the child.
 Obviously, it is about the parent blowing off steam.
 Therefore, it is worth every ounce of your effort, energy, and personal development to create a family culture that does not use corporal punishment.
 When your children are grown, do you want them to remember how you spanked them to enforce obedience?
 Or would you rather them remember how you loved them through the hard times and modeled and taught them the behavior you desired.